willroscoe/UmbEpubReader/README.md

 **Please note this plugin will only work for Umbraco version 7.6 and above.**

 Using the provided example 'Book' & 'Books' Document Types and Templates (included in the installable package - not the nuget package) and Setup (see 'Setting Up' below), you can view/read your epub books by simply navigating to:
+### /books
-- '/books' to view a list of all your books
+...to view a list of all your books.
+Uses the 'Books' template.

-### '/books/{NAME OF BOOK}'
+### /books/{NAME OF BOOK}
 ...to see the book info page.
 This page uses the 'Body Text' and 'Book Cover Image' from the related 'Book' content node.
+Uses the 'Book' template.

 ![Book info page](/assets/front-book.png?raw=true "Book info page")

-### '/books/{NAME OF BOOK}/read'
+### /books/{NAME OF BOOK}/read
 ...to actually read the book.
 This page (which uses the view: [**/Views/UmbEpubReader_Read.cshtml**][UmbEpubReader_Read]) displays the 'Book' node Cover Image as well as the actual epub chapter content and Table of Contents.
 This View can be ammended as needed.
 It has access to the [**'EpubDisplayModel'**][EpubDisplayModel] model from which you can access any of the model's properties, some of which are: Title, Authors, Cover Image, Chapter Html, Table of Contents (List<string>), an html <UL> formatted verion of Table of Contents, Previous/Next Chapter navigation links.

 [EpubDisplayModel]: https://github.com/willroscoe/UmbEpubReader/blob/master/Wr.UmbEpubReader/Models/EpubDisplayModel.cs